 Bugs are more than just a nuisance!
 From skin issues to serious diseases, they can lead to a variety of health challenges for your horse.
-Here, you'll learn more about the enemy that you and your horse are facing and find out why it's so important to fight them.
+Here, you’ll learn more about the flies that are bothering your horse and find out what problems they can cause.

-Different insects require different strategies to combat them, so it's important to understand which insects are bugging your horse before you put together your insect control arsenal.
+Different insects require different strategies to combat them, so it’s important to understand which insects are bugging your horse before you find your solutions.
 The common insects you might see around your farm include:

 The most common fly you'll see around horses is the non-biting House Fly, which reproduces mostly in manure.
 You'll find these flies going for the moisture in the eyes, but they can be found anywhere on your horse.